-Adult Education (AE) offers free instruction to those aged 16 and older with academic and English language skill building needs who are not enrolled in K-12.
-The Adult Success Center on the third floor of the Roy F. Christensen Building (Building #48) in Pocatello as well as ISU outreach sites in American Falls, Blackfoot, and Soda Springs provide these services.
-AE serves the seven counties of Bannock, Bear Lake, Bingham, Caribou, Franklin, Oneida, and Power.
-Education is a pathway to a better quality of life for all.
+The Adult Education program offers free instruction to those who are age 16 and older with academic and English language acquisition needs, and are not currently enrolled in K-12.
+The Adult Education program is located on the third floor of the Roy F. Christensen Building (Building #48) in Pocatello as well as ISU outreach sites in American Falls, and Blackfoot.
+The Adult Education program serves southeastern Idaho, which include Bannock, Bear Lake, Bingham, Caribou, Franklin, Oneida, and Power counties.

-AE provides free assessment and instruction in language arts, basic math, science, and social studies to assist individuals with their educational or employment goals.
-AE's program aligns with the State of Idaho required College and Career Readiness curriculum.
-Participants may prepare for the General Education Development (GED®) or college entrance examinations.
+The Adult Education program provides free assessment and instruction in language arts, basic math, science, and social studies to assist individuals with their educational or employment goals.
+Services are offered to help support students who desire to work toward the completion of their GED® exam or high school equivalency.
+Instruction is also available to assist community members with Math and English skills in preparing to take college placement exams.
+The Adult Education program aligns with the State of Idaho required College and Career Readiness curriculum.
 Participants are encouraged to consider transitioning to college through the College of Technology Successful Transition and Retention Track (START) program.
-AE programs offer various settings and methods to help students learn via their desired methods and at their desired rate.
+The Adult Education program offer various settings, methods and flexible schedules to help students learn in a way that meets their needs.
 Classes and independent study through books, audio and video materials, tutors, and computers are available.
-AE sponsors a GED® commencement ceremony in June on the Idaho State University campus in the Ballroom of the Pond Student Union building.
+The Adult Education program sponsors a GED® commencement ceremony in June on the Idaho State University campus to recognize those individuals who have successfully completed their GED® exam.

 General Educational Development (GED®)

 The General Educational Development (GED®) service assists people who have not earned a high school diploma.
 The Idaho State University Testing Center offers the GED® examinations.
 Individuals coordinate these examinations with the Testing Center.
 There is a cost for each section of the GED examination.
-Limited scholarships for these costs may be available through AE and the Center for New Directions.
-Interested participants should contact the Adult Success Center to determine availability and eligibility criteria.
+Limited scholarships for these costs may be available through the Adult Education program.
+Interested participants should contact the Adult Education program to determine availability and eligibility criteria.
 This contact needs to occur before scheduling with the Testing Center.

 English as a Second Language (ESL)

-Additionally, AE's English as a Second Language (ESL) program assists speakers of other languages learn to speak, understand, read, and write English.
-ESL offers instruction in the English needed for daily life in the United States and includes skills useful in education, employment, residency, and citizenship.
+An additional service of the Adult Education program is the English as a Second Language (ESL) program, which assists speakers of other languages in learning to speak, understand, read, and write English.
+ESL offers instruction in the English language that is needed for daily life in the United States and includes skills useful in education, employment, residency, and citizenship.
 The curriculum emphasizes formal grammar lessons and instruction in the social uses of language.
 ESL classes are offered in American Falls, Blackfoot, and Pocatello.